-- Excessive land coverage and overcrowding of structures and community facilities.
+- land coverage and overcrowding Excessive structures and community facilities.
 The over-intensive use of property and the crowding of buildings and accessory facilities onto a site.
 Examples of problem conditions warranting the designation of an area as one exhibiting excessive land coverage are: the presence of buildings either improperly situated on parcels or located on parcels of inadequate size and shape in relation to present-day standards of development for health and safety and the presence of multiple buildings on a single parcel.
-For there to be a finding of excessive land coverage, these parcels must exhibit one or more of the following conditions: insufficient provision for light and air within or around buildings, increased threat of spread of fire due to the close proximity of buildings, lack of adequate or proper access to a public right-of-way, lack of reasonably required off-street parking, or inadequate provision for loading and service. - (10) Deleterious land use or layout.
-The existence of incompatible land-use relationships, buildings occupied by inappropriate mixed-uses, or uses considered to noxious, offensive, or unsuitable for the surrounding area.
+For there to be a finding of excessive land coverage, these parcels must exhibit one or more of the following insufficient provision for conditions: light and air within or around buildings, increased threat of spread of fire due to the close proximity of buildings, lack of adequate or proper access to a public right-of-way, lack of reasonably required off-street parking, or inadequate provision for loading and service. - (10) Deleterious land use or layout.
+The existence of incompatible land-use relationships, buildings occupied by inappropriate mixed-uses, or uses considered to be noxious, offensive, or unsuitable for the surrounding area.

-- (11)Lack of community planning.
-The proposed redevelopment project area was developed prior to or without the benefit or guidance of a community plan.
+- (11)of community planning.
+The Lack proposed redevelopment project area was developed prior to or without the benefit or quidance of a community plan.
 This means that the development occurred prior to the adoption by the municipality of a comprehensive or other community plan or that the plan was not followed at the time of the area's development.
-This factor must be documented by evidence of adverse incompatible land-use or relationships. inadequate street layout, improper subdivision, parcels of inadequate shape and size to meet contemporary development standards, or other evidence demonstrating an absence of effective community planning. - The area has incurred Illinois Environmental United Protection Agency or States Environmental Protection Agency remediation costs for, or a study conducted by an independent consultant recognized as having expertise in environmental remediation has determined a need for, the clean-up of hazardous waste, hazardous substances, or underground storage required by State or federal law, provided that the remediation costs constitute a material impediment to the development or redevelopment of the redevelopment project
+This factor must be documented by evidence of adverse or incompatible land-use relationships, inadequate street layout, subdivision, parcels of inadequate shape and size to meet contemporary development standards, or other evidence demonstrating an absence of effective community planning. - The area has incurred Illinois Environmental Protection Agency or United States Environmental Protection Agency remediation costs for, or a study conducted by an independent consultant recognized as having expertise in environmental remediation determined a need for, the clean-up of hazardous waste, hazardous substances, or underground storage required by State or federal law, provided that the remediation costs constitute a material impediment to the development or redevelopment of the redevelopment project area. - (13) The total equalized assessed value of the proposed redevelopment project area has declined for 3 of the last 5 calendar years for which information is available or is increasing at an annual rate that is less than the balance of the municipality for 3 of the last 5 calendar years for which information is available or is increasing at an annual rate that is less than the Consumer Price Index for All Urban Consumers published by the United States Department of Labor or successor agency for 3 of the last 5 calendar years for which information is available.